Jason Fox is a former Royal Marine Commando and Special Forces Sergeant.

 Initially, Jason supported production crews who were filming in hostile environments such as the jungle, the Arctic and the desert.

 However, in 2015, Jason made his on-screen debut in Channel 4’s SAS: Who Dares Wins.

 The series follows 30 men put through the SAS selection process – the ultimate test of their physical and psychological resilience.

 In 2018, Foxy presented a new ground-breaking prime-time show for Channel 4 – Meet the Drug Lords – Inside the Real Narcos.
 Jason headed unarmed into the heart of Latin America’s billion-dollar cartels to confront the kinds of criminals he once hunted.

-Off screen, Jason has undertaken a number of charity challenges including a record-breaking row across the Atlantic with Team Essence, and walking to the North Pole with Will Greenwood MBE and Alan Chambers MBE.
+Off-screen, Jason has undertaken several charity challenges including a record-breaking row across the Atlantic with Team Essence and walking to the North Pole with Will Greenwood MBE and Alan Chambers MBE.

 As a motivational speaker, Jason Fox motivates teams highlighting topics such as leadership, teamwork, resilience and working in pressurised environments.

 Jason’s speeches are unique, from deployment in Afghanistan to walking to the North Pole, he highlights what it takes to develop emotional resilience from working within some of the most pressurised environments on earth.